Mathematical Marvels of Foraminifera

 Abstract

 Foraminifera are a family of marine unicellular eukaryotes whose fossils can be found throughout the world, from the deepest crevices of the ocean to the highest peaks of the Egyptian Pyramids.
 In this paper, we explore the mathematical models describing the optimization of common adaptations in foraminifera.
-Beginning with the distribution and density of pores in their calcified tests, we see that foraminifera have found a way to enhance gas exchange with their without sacrificing the integrity of their protective shells, namely an increase in pore size and a decrease in pore density.
+Beginning with the distribution and density of pores in their calcified tests, we see that foraminifera have found a way to enhance gas exchange with their environment without sacrificing the integrity of their protective shells, namely an increase in pore size and a decrease in pore density.
 Next, the use of symbiosis as an adaptation to nutrient-deficient environments is explored using a new mathematical model, which accurately predicts the global distribution of symbiont-bearing and symbiont-barren planktonic foraminifera.
-In a similar manner, the intensity at which occurs in planktonic foraminifera over their life cycle can also be modelled, showing a correlation with environmental .
+In a similar manner, the intensity at which calcification occurs in planktonic foraminifera over their life cycle can also be modelled, showing a correlation with environmental .
 Finally, morphogenesis in foraminifera involves discrete, stepwise additions of elements to form an existing morphology.
-It is through the translation of a foraminifer’s genetic code into specific chamber spaces and shell patterns that mathematical models of shell growth are created.
+It is through the translation of a foraminifer’s genetic code into specific chamber spaces and shell that mathematical models of shell growth are created.
 Therein are born important tools in the advancement of our understanding of foraminiferal development, allowing insights into the genetic and environmental factors influencing their morphology.

 Introduction

 Foraminifera are an abundant unicellular microeukaryote found both in ocean sediment (benthic foraminifera) and floating with the currents (planktonic foraminifera).
 They are characterized by their test (a calcareous shell, either made up of calcite or aragonite) and their pseudopodia (an extension of their cytoplasm that interacts with the environment, performing functions such as prey capture, test construction, and motility along sediments).
-Some foraminifera have sharp protrusions on their tests, called spines, which can act as supports for their pseudopodia, as well to increase fluid and thus decrease settling velocity.
+Some foraminifera have sharp protrusions on their tests, called spines, which can act as supports for their pseudopodia, as well to increase fluid drag and thus decrease settling velocity.
 Spines have been shown to increase the prey-encounter rate as well as deter predators from consuming foraminifera – but they also increase the weight of the foraminifera and require extensive construction, which has a metabolic cost.

 The presence of pores in the foraminifera tests is a constitutive adaptation that allows for them to exchange nutrients and gases with their environment, but the pores themselves can introduce weakness in the test.
 Pore size, density, and distribution patterns are determined not just species-specific, but also reflect the environmental conditions and foraminifera’s size, among other things.